 The U.S. Mint has released all sort of interesting and unique custom minted coins such as these.
 U.S. government coins have an interesting and diverse history.
 With all of the turbulence and changes throughout the course of our country, there have been many additions and changes to our currency:

 - Nickels, dimes, and quarters are pickled before they are minted.
 This means that before being struck, the blanks used to make these coins are really pickled.
-They are soaked in a special chemical solution and this “pickling” washes and polishes the coins.
+They have soaked in a special chemical solution and this “pickling” washes and polishes the coins.

 - Before the Mint Police, there was the Mint Pup who stood guard.
 Old records show that $3 was spent to purchase a watchdog to protect the first Mint in Philadelphia.

-- “In God We Trust” was first inscribed on coins during the Civil War.
+- “In God, We Trust” was first inscribed on coins during the Civil War.
 This script was added to the two-cent piece in 1864.
 However, it did not become common on all coins until 1955.

 - Calvin Coolidge was the first President to have his portrait appear on a coin struck during their lifetime.
-This makes it the fist real “life-like” image to ever appear on a coin.
+This makes it the first real “life-like” image to ever appear on a coin.
 This historic image was featured on the obverse of the 1926 Sesquicentennial of American Independence.

 Can’t get your hands on one of these unique custom minted coins?
 Don’t worry because you can make your own.
-At The Monterey Company we want to help you create your own U.S. government coin for whatever the occasion, whether it be to commemorate service, completion of a project, or to recognize and honor exceptional service.
+At The Monterey Company, we want to help you create your own U.S. government coin for whatever the occasion, whether it be to commemorate service, completion of a project, or to recognize and honor exceptional service.
 The design opportunities for custom minted coins are endless so get creative and create a custom coin that will last a lifetime.